raicem/laravel-defer-jobs/README.md

 - Gathering analytics data from request or response
 - Making API calls

-Basically, some light work that would slow your response down.
+Basically, some light work that would slow your response times.

 ### Requirements

-This package will only do its effect if you are using php-fpm to execute your code.
+This package will only do its effect if you are using `php-fpm` to execute your code.
 If you don't use `php-fpm` and still try to use it, it will have no effect and it will run the jobs before the response is sent.

 ### Warning